LATTE: Application Oriented Social Network Embedding: Experiments

+In this part, we will introduce the experimental setting for the information diffusion oriented network embedding, including the detailed experiment setups, comparison methods, and evaluation metrics respectively.
 In the experiments, $5$ hidden layers are involved in framework {\our} (2 hidden layers in encoder step, 2 in decoder step, and 1 fusion hidden layer).
 The number neuron in these hidden layers are $256$, $128$, $64$, $128$ and $256$ respectively (i.e., the objective feature space dimension parameter $d = 64$).
 The parameters $\alpha = 1.0$, $\theta = 0.1$, $\eta = 10.0$, $\delta = -1.0$, $\gamma = 1000.0$ and $0.001$ learning rate are used in the experiments.